logo

 These screenings help detect preeclampsia, a potentially serious condition in late pregnancy.
 Early detection ensures timely care, reducing risks for both mother and baby.

-Doctors track growth by measuring fundal height—the distance from your pubic bone to the top of your uterus.
-If concerns arise, additional ultrasounds may be scheduled every four weeks.
+Doctors track growth by measuring fundal height—the distance from the pubic bone to the top of the uterus.
+If concerns arise, additional ultrasounds or investigations may be suggested.

 For high-risk cases, a weekly biophysical profile (BPP) after 36 weeks assesses the baby’s movement, breathing, and heart rate, ensuring they’re thriving as delivery nears.